-The financial statements cover the consolidated entity (the Group) of Prominence Energy Ltd and its controlled subsidiaries.
-Prominence Energy is a listed public Company, incorporated and domiciled in Australia (ASX Code: PRM) and is a for- profit entity for the purpose of preparing the financial statements.
-These financial statements have been approved for issue by the Board of Directors on 28 September 2023.
+The financial statements cover the consolidated entity (the Group) of Prominence Energy Ltd and its controlled subsidiaries together with the results of its associated company.
+Prominence Energy is a listed public company, incorporated and domiciled in Australia (ASX Code: PRM) and is a for- profit entity for the purpose of preparing the financial statements.
+These financial statements have been approved for issue by the Board of Directors on 30 September 2024.